oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 : An application that is dynamically downloaded and executed in a web browser, usually written in JavaScript.
 Also sometimes referred to as a "single-page application", or "SPA".

+While this document often refers to "JavaScript apps", this is not intended to be exclusive to JavaScript.
+The recommendations and considerations herein also apply to other languages that execute code in the browser, such as Web Assembly.

 Overview
 ========